How to Go Vegan | Step 1 Go Meat Free

 • Walnuts, oats and cauliflower – These are often used in meat replacements.
 I like to add ground walnuts and oats in with lentils to add extra texture.
 Just don’t grind them too finely, or they turn into a paste.

 • Tofu Crumbles – My favourite meat substitution is crumbled tofu.
-I normally just crumble up a block of tofu, and then either marinade it in some stock and meaty flavours like soy and vegan worcestershire sauce, or just use it straight in whatever I’m cooking.
+I normally just crumble up a block of tofu, and then either marinade it in some stock and meaty flavours like soy and vegan Worcestershire sauce, or just use it straight in whatever I’m cooking.

 I wasn’t a huge burger pattie fan before I went vegan, but I certainly eat them more now.
 Burger patties work for a lot more than just burgers – they replace rissoles, steak, or you can even break them up and put them in a stew or use them as meatballs in pasta.
 They are definitely useful!